Aircraft / Douglas DC-4

 • Name: Douglas DC-4D/Douglas C-54D

-• Origin: Santa Monica, California USA
+• Origin: Santa Monica, California USA; Chicago, Illinois USA

-• Role: Four Piston Engined Propeller-Driven Airliner
+• Role: Four Piston Engine Propeller-Driven Airliner

 • Status: Out of Production; In Very Limited Service